 In order to deeply study the effect of digital environment on reading comprehension and reading attitude of difficulty reading students, the author carried out observation and research in the experimental school.
 The purpose of this study is to integrate digital picture books through Wawayaya software and provide them to students of the experimental class in winter vacation.
 After that, it is necessary to check whether the reading attitude and reading scores of students with reading difficulties have changed after reading with digital picture books.
 The researcher selected 90 students from the second-grade parallel classes of A Primary School in Guangzhou to participate in this study.
 Through the method of language scores and teacher nomination, 20 difficulty reading students were selected and randomly divided into two groups, one group as the experimental group and the other as the control group.
-Students in the experimental group used digital picture books.
-Two groups of students read a digital picture book were wery day, and complete each picture book matching exercises.
+Students in the experimental group used digital picture books provided by researchers for reading and learning, while students in the control group used paper picture books.
+Two groups of students read a digital picture book every day, and complete each picture book matching exercises.
 After that, the scores of the two groups were measured and recorded.
 The scores were compared with those before the experiment, and the application effect was analyzed.